aN0mad/go-logo/docs/doc.md

 - p: The byte slice containing the log message to write

+Returns:

-Returns the number of bytes written and any error encountered
+- int: The number of bytes written
+- error: Any error encountered during writing

 Generated by [gomarkdoc](<https://github.com/princjef/gomarkdoc>)